 Recovery After Eyelid Surgery

 Eyelid surgery is performed using a general anesthetic in most cases.
-Patients will need a friend or family member to drive them home from surgery.
+You’ll need a friend or family member to drive you home from surgery.
 We provide detailed postoperative instructions that, when closely followed, limit the time needed to recover and minimize the risk of complications.

 Post-op Comfort: Expect your eyelids to feel tight and possibly watery, dry, sticky, or itchy.
 It’s very important that you don’t rub them.
 Most people experience very little pain after the procedure, but our surgeons may prescribe medication to minimize discomfort.